Australian cuisine: Take-away and convenience foods

+Sushi is a widely consumed takeaway food in Australia, commonly sold in shopping centres, food courts, and dedicated sushi outlets.
+A distinctive local format is the large, uncut sushi hand roll, typically wrapped in nori and filled with ingredients such as teriyaki chicken, tuna, salmon, and avocado.
+This style differs from traditional Japanese sushi in both portion size and flavour combinations, reflecting adaptation to Australian tastes.
+The rapid expansion of sushi outlets from the 1990s onward contributed to its mainstream popularity as an affordable lunch option.
+Franchise chains such as Sushi Sushi played a significant role in standardising and popularising the grab-and-go model nationwide.

+Bánh mì is a Vietnamese sandwich that has become a prominent feature of Australia’s multicultural takeaway food culture.
+Introduced by Vietnamese migrants following increased migration from the 1970s, bánh mì became established in suburbs with significant Vietnamese communities, particularly in Sydney and Melbourne.
+Traditional fillings include cold cuts, pâté, pickled vegetables, coriander and chilli in a crusty baguette, while contemporary Australian variants often feature roast pork belly and other adaptations.
+Bánh mì is widely available beyond Vietnamese communities and is regarded as an affordable and portable lunch option across major Australian cities.

 Baked goods and desserts

 Damper is a traditional Australian bread prepared by swagmen, drovers and other travellers.
 It is a wheat-flour-based bread, traditionally baked in the coals of a campfire.
 Toast is commonly eaten at breakfast.
 An iconic commercial spread is Vegemite, a salty, B vitamin-rich savoury spread made from brewers yeast eaten on buttered toast, commonly at breakfast, or in sandwiches.
 A common children's treat dating back to the 1920s is fairy bread, appearing around the same time as the Boston bun.

-A classic Australian biscuit is the ANZAC biscuit, which are often homemade and so-called as they were sent by families and friends to Australian soldiers fighting in Europe and the Dardanelles in the First World War.
-A popular commercial brand of biscuit are Arnott's Tim Tams.
+A classic Australian biscuit is the ANZAC biscuit, which is often homemade and so-called as they were sent by families and friends to Australian soldiers fighting in Europe and the Dardanelles in the First World War.
+A popular commercial brand of biscuits is Arnott's Tim Tams.

-A classic Australian cake is the lamington, made from two squares of butter cake or sponge cake coated in an outer layer of chocolate sauce and rolled in desiccated coconut.The food is sweet.
+A classic Australian cake is the lamington, made from two squares of butter cake or sponge cake coated in an outer layer of chocolate sauce and rolled in desiccated coconut.
+The food is sweet.
 Another popular cake and dessert dish is the pavlova, a meringue-based dessert; however, the origins of this are contested as New Zealand also lays claim to its invention.
 The Neenish tart is one more Australian baked good, with a pastry base, dried icing in two colours on top, and a filling of cream/jam.

-The mango pancake, a stable of Yum Cha restaurants in Sydney and elsewhere in Australia, is believed to have originated in Sydney in the late 1980s and early 1990s.
+The mango pancake, a staple of Yum Cha restaurants in Sydney and elsewhere in Australia, is believed to have originated in Sydney in the late 1980s and early 1990s.